 Proper lubrication reduces wear and saves energy costs

-Proper lubrication will keep oven chains operating freely and efficiently throughout the process.
+Proper lubrication will keep hot oven chains operating freely and efficiently throughout the process.
 A good lubricant will penetrate the pins and bushings to prevent corrosion and provide sufficient lubrication.
 Inferior lubrication, on the other hand, causes many costly side effects.
 Links and strands may become inflexible, causing rough operation, chains jumping off the sprockets and even breakage.
-Premature wear to the pins and bushings will shorten chain life and causes rapid stretching, a critical failure in machines where equipment or machinery synchronization is a chain function.
+Premature wear to the pins and bushings will shorten chain life, and it causes rapid stretching, a critical failure in machines where equipment or machinery synchronization is a chain function.
 In addition, increased friction requires more electrical energy for the oven chain to do its work.

 LE provides fluid and solid film lubricant options